-The emergency fund provides up to $3,000 towards one pet emergency per year.
-The emergency fund acts as a security blanket for those unexpected, and often financially crippling, situations where your animal requires immediate medical attention.
+The Emergency Fund provides up to $3,000 towards one life-threatening pet emergency per year.
+The Emergency Fund acts as a security blanket for those unexpected, and often financially crippling, situations where your pet requires immediate medical attention to preserve their life.

-Please find below a list of exclusions from emergency fund coverage.
-The complete policy can be found here.
+Please find below a list of exclusions from Emergency Fund coverage.

 Emergencies that occur prior to the conclusion of the 14-day wait period.

-Emergencies where the member has failed to take the pet to a veterinary provider within 4 hours after emergency fund activation by a Pawp veterinary professional to seek emergency care.
+Emergencies where the member has failed to take the pet to a veterinary provider within 8 hours after emergency referral by a Pawp Veterinary Professional to seek emergency care.